 If you have been sexually assaulted, this is a violation of the law and college regulations.
-Such complaints can be reported to the local police, Public Safety or the executive director of human resources.
-The Associate Dean of Student Development or the Interim Dean of Academic Support and Student Success will assist you with this report if necessary.
+Such complaints can be reported to the local police, Public Safety or the director of human resources.
+The dean of student development, equity and inclusion or the director of counseling and community standards will assist you with this report if necessary.